 Or perhaps you’re a young couple who wants to experience the city’s thrilling nightlife, arts and culture?

-Or maybe you’re a young professional who wants access to the best job opportunities in Toronto?
+Or maybe you’re a young professional who wants access to the best job opportunities?

 Since education is the #1 reason Chinese investors buy Canadian real estate, consider a condo on University Ave or College St.